BrandonSmithJ/peer-feedback-grading-scripts/analysis/README.md

 ![without_outliers_both](https://github.gatech.edu/storage/user/7113/files/28c51888-908a-11e6-8ed0-5a752d47b97c)

 Clearly the weighted scores are still extremely noisy, though a definite pattern exists which can be used.
-The null hypothesis (that student & TA scores are from different distributions) is rejected with pvalue >> .01.
+The null hypothesis (that student & TA scores are from the same distributions) cannot be rejected (pvalue >> .01).

 To summarize, these scores offer a rough guideline as to how to score a paper - not at all to be taken as a final value.
 Future improvements to this score are suggested in analysis.py.